abadi199/elm-conf/slides.md

 ???
 And here's the end results.
-This chat app is written purely in Elm, using the Elm-Horizon library.
+This is not the silly chat app that we say in the example, This is a simle chat app, written purely in Elm, using the Elm-Horizon library.

 There are some javascript code in the Elm-Horizon library itself,